The LOG Battle: Logstash and Fluentd

 When it comes to event routing, Logstash and Fluentd have different approaches.

-There is no differentiator that states one of them is better than the other apart from the fact that Logstash consumes more memory compared to Fluentd.
+There is no differentiator that states which one of them is better than the other apart from the fact that Logstash consumes more memory compared to Fluentd.
 But both these tools offer lightweight shippers to mitigate this issue.

 Which one to use?